Dublin, Georgia: Dublin Carnegie Library

 The Dublin Carnegie Library was built in 1904 by a grant from Andrew Carnegie.
 It is located in Dublin's Historic Downtown Commercial District, and the Dublin Carnegie is one of only three surviving Carnegie Libraries in the state of Georgia listed on the National Register of Historic Places and still in its original form.
 The Dublin Carnegie served as public library for the region until the 1960s, at which point the city and county constructed a larger public library.
 In the late 1970s, the Dublin Carnegie Library was structurally stabilized and maintained by the Dublin-Laurens Historical Society.
 For more than 35 years, the building served as the home of the Dublin-Laurens Museum.

 In 2014, the Dublin-Laurens Museum moved to a new location, leaving the Dublin Carnegie Library unoccupied.
 The Dublin Downtown Development Authority then renovated the building to its historic stature, restoring many of the building's original features.
 Since the renovation by the DDA in 2014, the Dublin Carnegie has served as an event space and fine arts gallery, featuring local and statewide art displays.

 Education

 Public schools

-The Dublin City School District holds pre-school to grade twelve, and consists of two elementary schools, a middle school, a high school, and an alternative school.
+The Dublin City School District, which includes areas in the Dublin city limits, holds pre-school to grade twelve, and consists of two elementary schools, a middle school, a high school, and an alternative school.
 The district has approximately 2,400 students as of 2016.